-It’s that time of year again: The Green Mountain Club (GMC), maintainer of Vermont’s Long Trail and Vermont’s hiking trail advocate, has requested that hikers stay off Vermont’s muddy trails to preserve sensitive ecosystems.
+It’s that time of year again: mud season.
+The Green Mountain Club (GMC) has requested that hikers stay off Vermont’s muddy trails to preserve sensitive ecosystems.

 With the usual dramatic fluctuations in Vermont’s spring temperatures, water from snowmelt and rain collects on and around trails.
 The effect is particularly pronounced on trails with higher elevation, where the snow is in the process of melting.
 Hiking on saturated soil will not only muddy your hiking gear; it can widen trails, cause irreversible damage to vegetation and stop the flow of natural drainage.